release notes

 • Sum of all higher bounds and constant materials should be higher than 100%

-6.3 Appendix C - Factorial Design
+6.4 Appendix D - Factorial Design

 Factorial Design, a subtype of Screening Design, is intended for experiments where the user is interested in the influence of varied independent variables, materials (values for weight and/or volume) and/or processing steps on target properties.